wildonion/gem/README.md

 * ```solana balance``` shows the balance of the address inside the `/home/$USER/.config/solana/id.json` on the selected network which is one of the `devnet`, `testnet` or `localhost`.

-* in order to use docker containers inside another one by its name all of them must be inside the same network.
+* in order to use docker containers inside another one by its DNS name, all of them must be inside the same network bridge.

 ## 🚧 WIP